LCP Hero

 Embark on an adventure through the Andes and discover the legacy of great pre-Hispanic civilizations, where every millenary vestige connects you with our history.

 In Bolivia, visit Tiwanaku, near Lake Titicaca, and marvel at this archaeological center that invites you to explore temples, monoliths and the Sun Gate, a symbol of advanced pre-Inca astronomical knowledge.
 A few kilometers away, the Sun Island with its Inca terraces and stairways, transports you to a world of ancestral myths and legends.
-And in Santa Cruz, explore the Fort of Samaipata, Its immense rock carved with ritual figures and ceremonial structures reveals the cultural fusion between the Incas and peoples of Amazonian origin.
+And in Santa Cruz, explore the Fort of Samaipata, its immense rock carved with ritual figures and ceremonial structures reveals the cultural fusion between the Incas and peoples of Amazonian origin.

 In Peru, visit Kuélap in Amazonas and tour this impressive fortified citadel built on top of a mountain, where the stone walls speak of the architectural dominance of the Chachapoya.
 La Libertad, surprises with the Huaca of the Sun and the Moon, Moche temples decorated with murals depicting gods and rituals, revealing their social organization.
 And don't miss Chan Chan, A World Heritage Site and legacy of the Chimú, a mud city with squares and alleys that tell of its close connection to the sea, in one of the most fascinating archaeological destinations in the country.